alabut/alabut.github.io/writing/myprinciples.md

 ## Be Flexible

+The multifaceted nature of my profession is a perfect fit for my personality because I've always had wide-ranging interests and try to be a master of several trades.

 Specialization is for insects.
  - Robert A. Heinlein

-The multifaceted nature of my profession is a perfect fit for my personality because I've always tried to be a master of several trades.
 Day-to-day, putting those core values to work can take shape in all kinds of different ways:

 * Trawling through support requests to understand customer needs.
 * Interviewing stakeholders to distill business goals.